Friends-Zone/Nana-Remix/README.md

 ## Userbot + Assistant for Telegram

 Currently work fine perfectly, but some features may give you error.
-Please report a bug to me if you facing any issues.
+Please report a bug to me (or to [pokurt](https://t.me/pokurt)) if you facing any issues.

-## Installation Guide
+## Documentation

-[Visit the official documentation](https://aman-a.gitbook.io/nana-remix) to learn more how to setup your own Nana userbot + assistant.
+Visit <https://ajhalili2006.gitbook.io/nana-remix> for the full guidance from setting up to troubleshooting.

 ## Commands List